War crimes in the Russo-Ukrainian war (2022–present): Attacks on civilians

 The charter of the International Criminal Court, defines attacks against civilian infrastructure constitute crimes of war.
 The UN Human Rights Monitoring Mission in Ukraine, said Russia made indiscriminate attacks and strikes on civilian assets like houses, hospitals, schools and kindergartens.
 On 25 February, Amnesty International said Russian forces had "shown a blatant disregard for civilian lives by using ballistic missiles and other explosive weapons with wide-area effects in densely-populated areas".
 Russia falsely claimed it only used precision-guided weapons, Amnesty said, and attacks on Vuhledar, Kharkiv and Uman, were likely crimes of war.

 A 3 March statement from the Office of the United Nations High Commissioner for Human Rights said it recorded at least 1006 civilian casualties in the first week of the invasion, but believed the real figures were "considerably higher."

 The World Health Organization said on 6 March that multiple health care centres had been attacked, and Director-General Tedros Adhanom Ghebreyesus noted that "attacks on healthcare facilities or workers breach medical neutrality and violate international humanitarian law."

 Amnesty reported that Russia repeatedly violated international humanitarian law with indiscriminate attacks and direct attacks on civilian targets.
 Amnesty verified reports and footage demonstrated numerous strikes on hospitals and schools and the use of inaccurate explosive weapons and banned weapons such as cluster bombs.

 On 5 July, UN High Commissioner for Human Rights Michelle Bachelet reported that most civilian casualties documented by her office were caused by the Russians' repeated use of explosive weapons in populated areas, and that the heavy civilian toll from indiscriminate weapons and tactics had become "indisputable".

 Reports on the use of cluster munitions in populated areas of Ukraine raised concerns about civilian casualties.
 Neither the Russian Federation nor Ukraine ratified the 2008 Convention on Cluster Munitions, but principles of international humanitarian law prohibit indiscriminate and disproportionate attacks.
 The Office of the United Nations High Commissioner for Human Rights said cluster munitions were used by both Russian armed forces and pro-Russian separatists, and to a lesser degree by Ukrainian armed forces.

 The New York Times reported on 19 June 2023 it had seen over 1000 photographs of cluster munitions in populated areas.
 It said most were unguided missiles with a propensity for collateral damage to civilians.

 In November 2024, Amnesty International reported that 2024 had seen a significant increase in civilian casualties, particularly highlighting attacks, including war crimes, resulting in children killed and injured in Russian airstrikes.
 Amnesty said it had verified over 120 videos and images of attacks against children in 2024, data suggesting the summer being the deadliest period.

+On 14 May 2026, senior UN official Bernadette Castel-Hollingsworth referred to Russian attacks across Ukraine using nearly 800 drones and 56 missiles with nearly 24 hours of continuous strikes as a ″clear violation of humanitarian law″, reiterating that civilians must be protected and not targeted.
+According to Ukrainian authorities, the attacks resulted in 15 killed and 127 wounded civilians, including six children.